helsby-studios/web/README.md

-# cloudtech.one
+# cloudcorp.uk
-Here is the official website for Cloud Tech, see a live demo here: https://cloudtech.one/
+Here is the official website for CloudCorp, see a live demo here: https://cloudcorp.uk/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.